How to Find Qualified ABA Therapists Near You in 2025

 Board Certified Behavior Analyst (BCBA)

-BCBAs are master's or doctoral-level professionals who have completed extensive coursework, supervised fieldwork, and passed a rigorous national examination.
+BCBAs have a master's or doctoral degree.
+They completed strict training and passed a national exam.
 A BCBA should:

 • Design individualized treatment plans: Creating comprehensive programs based on thorough assessments